 You asked the model to “write a good summary of the meeting.”
 Two minutes later it returned 600 words.
 Is it good?
 You read it.
 It is fine.
-You re-prompt “make it better”.
+You re-prompt “make it better.”
 The next version is also fine, in slightly different ways.
-You spend 20 minutes evaluating versions, none of which feel clearly right.
+You spend 20 minutes evaluating versions, none of which feels clearly right.
 The problem is not the model.
-The problem is “good”: you never said what good looks like, so the model defaulted to “confident-sounding” and you defaulted to “I’ll know it when I see it”.
+The problem is “good”: you never said what good looks like, so the model defaulted to “confident-sounding” and you defaulted to “I’ll know it when I see it.”
 Both definitions are wrong by construction.
-Without a success criterion in the prompt, the model is hill-climbing on confidence, not on usefulness.
+With no success criterion in the prompt, the model hill-climbs on confidence, not on usefulness.

-This page walks through why prompts without success criteria stay stuck in revision purgatory, and how to write a 4-line success block that makes “done” mechanical.
+This page walks through why prompts without success criteria stay stuck in revision purgatory, and how to write a success block that makes “done” mechanical.

 Common causes